saic-oss/onboarding-guide/README.md

 ## Philosophy

 Publishing something as open source is a radical change over what has been done in the past with private Source Code Management (SCM) tools like SIF GitLab.
 Because of the vastly increased scrutiny, our processes will have more structure and require more care than projects have in private Gitlab.
+There will be no exceptions to the process, regardless of how small or insignificant a project might be.
+Amendments can be made to the process after careful consideration from the public GitHub admin team.

 ## Criteria

 Projects that want to publish on SAIC's public GitHub must meet all of the following criteria.

-1. The admins (the people in the team [@saic-oss/compliance](https://github.com/orgs/saic-oss/teams/compliance)) must have an email from the Chief Technical Officer (CTO) and the Chief Intellectual Property Council (CIPC) authorizing the new project, including a description of what the project entails.
-    1. The people currently in those positions are Charles Onstott and Samantha Garner
+1. The admins (the people in the team [@saic-oss/compliance](https://github.com/orgs/saic-oss/teams/compliance)) must receive an email from the Chief Technical Officer (CTO) and the Chief Intellectual Property Council (CIPC) authorizing the new project, including a description of what the project entails.
+The people currently in those positions are Charles Onstott (CTO) and Samantha Garner (CIPC)
 1. Each repository is able to pass the required compliance pipelines (see details below)
 1. The trunk branch of the project is named `main`.
 At the moment only [GitHub Flow](https://guides.github.com/introduction/flow/) is supported.
 No [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+1. The project must be published as Open Source Software (OSS) and use the Apache 2.0 license.
+If you need to use a different license, approval is needed from the CIPC and the compliance team with appropriate justification.
+Any kind of custom license or any license that can't be found on [TLDRLegal](https://tldrlegal.com/) will be met with strong opposition.

 ## Process

 1. The Compliance team receives authorization from CTO and CIPC that a new project can be published
 1. A GitHub Team is created with the name of the project
 1. The members of the project are added to the team by being invited as contributors to the organization.
-Each member is required to have MFA attached to their GitHub account
+Each member is required to have MFA attached to their GitHub account.
 1. The Compliance team receives a request for a new repository to be created.
 The request must include the project's name, short description, and details on what type of technology stack it will be made of.
 1. Compliance team creates the new repository from a template and gives the new project team write access to the project